deanacus/dfhscripts/readme.md

 collection of preconfigured scripts to run in my projects to make it easier to manage things like linting, testing and formatting.

-Currently non-functional on Windows, due to some naïveté on my behalf when building it.

 ## Installation

 This package is distributed via npm so it can be installed with your preferred package manager: